WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ```

 There is no way to know which of the anon set output coins are owned by which of the input owners.

 All an observer knows is that a specific anon set output coin is owned by one of the owners of one of the input Coins i.e. 3 people - hence an anonymity set of 3.

 Your Wasabi software has limited information on what the anonymity set should be, so the anonymity set that the software presents you is just an estimation, not an accurate value.
 With Wasabi we are trying to do lower estimations, rather than higher ones.

 ### Can I mix more than the round's minimum?

 Yes.

 In a round with a ~0.1 BTC minimum, you could mix ~0.3 BTC and get a ~0.1 BTC output & a ~ 0.2 BTC output.

 Similarly, with a 0.7 BTC input you would expect the following outputs: ~0.1, ~0.2, ~0.4 BTC.
 The possible values of equal output that can be created are 0.1 x 2^n where n is a positive integer (or zero).
 [See more here](https://youtu.be/PKtxzSLPWFU) and [here](https://youtu.be/3Ezru07J674).

 ### Why are the denominations such an odd number?

 The output value changes each round to ensure that you can enqueue a coin and have it remix (mix over and over again - increasing the anonymity set, improving privacy).
-As a result the round mixing amount will often be a specific number which generally decreases as the rounds proceed, with a reset once a lower bound is reached.0
+As a result the round mixing amount will often be a specific number which generally decreases as the rounds proceed, with a reset once a lower bound is reached.

 ### What is happening in the input registration phase?
 During the [input registration](https://github.com/nopara73/zerolink#1-input-registration-phase), you select which coins you want to register for coin join.
 These coins need to be confirmed on the Bitcoin timechain, unless they are from a Wasabi coin join and you re-register them.
 In the background, Wasabi generates an input proof so that the coordinator can verify that you actually own this coin.
 Then Wasabi generates several addresses, depending on the value of inputs registered.
 The address of the anonset coin join output must not be linked to your input, and thus it is [cryptographically blinded](https://en.wikipedia.org/wiki/Blind_signature) to incomprehensible cypher-text.
 Since the change output can be easily linked to your input with coin join sudoku [reference missing], this address is not blinded, but send in clear-text.